mark-nick-o/mavlink_experiments/README.md

 cmake ..
 make
 ```
 I have added the camera protocol for testing..
+WIP